You run firebase deploy locally or in CI and it stops with one of these:

 }

-5. Required API not enabled
+5. A required Google Cloud API is not enabled

 6. Org policy blocks personal accounts